WITH ALLEGORIES AND POLARITIES:

 taking on and taking out

 by Gary W. Wright

-Significantly, an exhibit currently on display at the Art Gallery of Ontario (AGO) openly and exuberantly affirmed that Guillermo Del Toro Gomez was AT HOME WITH MONSTERS.
-The exhibit also revealed why the Del Toro film style was often a fusion of allegorical art film, indie film, horror film with narrative art.
-For the exhibit allowed the Guadalajara born film artist to happily display his massive collection of allegorical and horror themed fiction, film, narrative art, paintings and sculptures-with a particular fondness for Grand Master Richard Corben, H.R.
-‘Biomek’ Giger, HEAVY METAL magazine, Screamin’ Stephen King, lovelorn H.P.
-Lovecraft, poignant Edgar A. Poe, Scary Mary Shelley, and Bernie Wrightson-plus production art from his films.
-In the Foreword of the accompanying guide, Guillermo Del Toro: at home with monsters, Del Toro explained why, informing us that
+Significantly, an exhibit that graced the Art Gallery of Ontario (AGO) a few years back openly and exuberantly affirmed that Guadalajara film artist Guillermo Del Toro Gomez was AT HOME WITH MONSTERS.
+Curiously, this exhibit also revealed why the film art of Del Toro was often a fusion of allegorical indie art film, horror film and narrative art, particularly horror narrative art.
+For the exhibit consisted of Del Toro’s massive personal collection of allegorical and mostly horror fiction, film, narrative art, paintings and sculptures-with a particular fondness for Grand Master Richard Corben, “Biomechanical” H.R.
+Giger, HEAVY METAL magazine, Screamin’ Stephen King, lovelorn H.P.
+Lovecraft, poignant Edgar A. Poe, Scary Mary Shelley and weird Berni Wrightson-plus production art from his films.
+In the foreword of the accompanying guide, Guillermo Del Toro: at home with monsters, Del Toro explained why, informing us that

 abandon and unwavering dedication and love